 Where to Scatter Ashes – Popular Places to Scatter Ashes

 There are a number of places that people might wish to have their ashes scattered ranging from parks and national sights to sports grounds and homes – below we have listed a few of the most common places requested to scatter ashes in the hope that it will help you out.

 National Trust Land

-When we have spoken to the national trust on their stance on scattering ashes, they assured us that as long as their is no risk of environmental damage, the scattering process doesn’t interfere with others and it is done privately, with no visual evidence of ashes then they are open to the act.
+When we have spoken to the national trust on their stance on scattering ashes, they assured us that as long as there is no risk of environmental damage, the scattering process doesn’t interfere with others and it is done privately, with no visual evidence of ashes then they are open to the act.

 Prior to taking your loved ones remains along to any national trust site, the written permission must be granted by the property manager – they are also open to green burials, although this is less likely to be granted.
 Read our guide on scattering ashes on national trust land for more information.